This SPE-6 test, was conducted Oct. 12 and was the last of a series of six underground, high-explosive tests conducted in a borehole in hard rock.

 LLNL played a leading role in planning and executing the SPE-6 experiment.
 LLNL engineer Beth Dzenitis served as the experimental campaign manager.

-Coordinating the test team, with the help of SPE leadership at each institution, LLNL High Explosives (HE) Supervisor Rich Rose served as the HE operations lead, ensuring safe and effective explosive operations, including emplacement and confinement of the explosive charge, developed and cast at the China Lake Naval Weapons Center in a collaborative effort with LLNL.
+Coordinating the test team, with the help of SPE leadership at each institution, LLNL High Explosives (HE) Supervisor Rich Rose served as the HE operations lead, ensuring safe and effective explosive operations, including emplacement and confinement of the explosive charge, developed and cast at the China Lake Naval Weapons Center in a collaborative effort with LLNL."This experiment could not have gone better," Dzenitis said.
+"It was conducted less than six months after SPE-5, with changes in key roles in the execution team and the addition of new diagnostics for this experiment.
+Each institution stepped up to provide the resources and talent needed for success."

 The Oct.
 12 experiment was a 2.2-ton (TNT equivalent yield) underground chemical explosion, the shallowest one among the SPE test series.
 It was placed 31.4 meters – or about 103 feet – deep and hit 1.6 on the Richter scale.